gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Business Card Data Extraction**

-- **Effortless Extraction**: Easily extract information from business cards by uploading an image, thanks to BizCardX's integration with the easyOCR library.
+- **Effortless Extraction**: Easily extract information from business cards by uploading an image, thanks to BizCardX's integration with the easyOCR (Optical Character Recognition) library.
 ```
 Encountering errors while extracting image data using EasyOCR in local IDEs led to the adoption of
 Google Colab for this process